Mikulitsi/information-security-course/h6 - Going Dark.md

 <img width="1387" height="783" alt="image" src="https://github.com/user-attachments/assets/e4a75cca-3401-4585-a77d-e00ceb4cb2cf" />

+Forums were harder to find but I eventually found from Ahmia this `Hacker forums` website which seems to list all available and closed forums and communities in Tor.

 <img width="853" height="312" alt="image" src="https://github.com/user-attachments/assets/9144e565-97dd-470e-bae7-18681037c045" />

 <img width="453" height="672" alt="image" src="https://github.com/user-attachments/assets/ccd5f3d1-3ec6-44df-b6a5-4d732f3c13ec" />

 <img width="456" height="667" alt="image" src="https://github.com/user-attachments/assets/97ed0fb6-d4ca-46e0-b3a7-585cb0a73951" />

+From that list I picked a forum called `NulledBB`.
+It seems to have all kinds of stuff in its forums.
+I could have also used it as my marketplace section seeing that it has its own marketplace.
+Don't really know what to think about this forum.

 <img width="1918" height="922" alt="image" src="https://github.com/user-attachments/assets/e7a30b21-6116-46d8-a6a4-492c635f536d" />